temporalio/documentation/docs/cloud/tcld/namespace/update/accepted-client-ca/set.md

 _Required modifier unless `--ca-certificate-file` is specified_

-Specify a base64-encoded CA certificate.
+Specify a base64-encoded string of a CA certificate PEM file.

 If both `--ca-certificate` and `--ca-certificate-file` are specified, only `--ca-certificate` is used.